xcode75/XMPlusDocs/usage/basic.md

 Do not translate any word in %%, eg, %name%.

-NB: add in all the language files fa_IR
+NB: eg, add in all the language files fa_IR

 ```
 <?php
 $i18n['fa_IR'] = array(
     'en_US'     => 	'English (US)',
     'zh_CN'     => 	'中文 (CN)',